 For a healthy dinner, I like to pair this chicken with my Quick Parmesan Asparagus with Lemon Butter (as shown in the photos).
 Or, slice and serve on top of a fresh chopped salad.

-I have a secret for cooking chicken breasts in less than 20 minutes.
+I have an easy tip for cooking chicken breasts in less than 20 minutes on the stove top.
 Simply slice your chicken breasts in half, as if you were butterflying them, but continue cutting all the way through.
-This way, your chicken will cook through quickly and completely in just a few minutes.

 This chicken literally cooks through after about 4 minutes on each side.
 Not only is this a great weeknight meal idea, but can also be used for meal prep.

 For this recipe, I recommend weighing your chicken, or using two large-ish chicken breasts sliced in half to make four servings.
-Once sliced, your chicken should be about one inch (or slightly less) in thickness.
+Once sliced, your chicken should be about one inch or less in thickness.

 Maple Glazed Chicken